Market Data

 Sources:

-Domestic sales: IKW projection based on YouGov Consumer Panel (Jan. - Sept.
-2024) and own surveys
+Domestic sales: IKW projection based on YouGov Consumer Panel (Jan. – Sept.
+2025) and own surveys.
+Export sales: IKW projection based on Federal Statistical Office (Jan. – Aug.
+2025)

 About IKW

 The German Cosmetic, Toiletry, Perfumery and Detergent Association, located in Frankfurt am Main, was founded in 1968.
-It represents the interests of more than 440 companies from the fields of beauty and home care on national and European level.
-The industry generates sales revenues of more than EUR 22 billion and employs a workforce of approximately 50,000 people.
+It represents the interests of more than 470 companies from the fields of beauty and home care on national and European level.
+The industry generates sales revenues of more than EUR 35.6 billion euros and employs around 178,000 people in production and sales.
 The member companies cover approximately 95 % of the market.

 Contact